Art & Design

 What Will I Study?

 Students may choose up to two of these courses, Fine Art, 3D Design, Textiles or Graphics.
-These courses are well suited to pairing with other A Levels, vocational courses including photography or critical
+These courses are well suited to pairing with other A-Levels, vocational courses including photography or critical and contextual studies.

 During year 12 students develop their ability to use materials, techniques and processes through intense experimentation, guided by in depth research into historical and contemporary starting points.

-Students require a Grade 5 or above in GCSE Art and Design.
+Grade 5 or above in GCSE Art & Design.

 Formative assessment takes place throughout the course with feedback, group critiques and learning conversations used to drive progress.
 The exam takes place at the end of the second year and is externally moderated by AQA.